 Piercarlo Valdesolo, Associate Professor of Psychology, Claremont McKenna College

-Lisa Williams, Senior Lecturer in Psychology, University of New South Wales
+Lisa Williams, Associate Professor of Psychology, University of New South Wales

 Jolie Wormwood, Assistant Professor of Psychology, University of New Hampshire